In case you hadn’t noticed, I’m a bit of a fresh juice fan…

-Which got me thinking… can you juice bananas?
-And what would that even taste like?
+That got me thinking – can you actually juice bananas?
+And if you can, how would that taste?

 Can I Juice A Banana?

 Unfortunately, the quick answer is no, you can’t.

 Putting a banana through a juicer is not a successful venture.
 There’s a small chance you might get a tiny bit of juice from your banana but there’s a 100% chance that you’ll get a pulp container full of mashed, wasted banana.